Fabio3rs/my-cpp-repl-study/README.md

 ## Abstract

-This project presents an innovative approach to implementing a C++ Read-Eval-Print Loop (REPL) that differs fundamentally from existing solutions like clang-repl.
-While traditional C++ REPLs rely on LLVM Intermediate Representation (IR) interpretation, this implementation employs a novel combination of dynamic compilation to shared libraries, runtime linking with symbol resolution, and an advanced signal-to-exception translation system.
-The project demonstrates sophisticated error handling through hardware signal interception and automatic backtrace generation.
+This project presents an innovative approach to implementing a C++ Read-Eval-Print Loop (REPL) - an interactive programming environment where users can write, test, and execute C++ code line by line, similar to Python's interactive shell.
+Unlike existing solutions like clang-repl that interpret code through virtual machines, this implementation takes a fundamentally different approach by **compiling each input directly to native machine code** and loading it as a dynamic library.

+**Key Innovation**: Instead of interpretation, the system:
+1. **Compiles user input** into real executable code (shared libraries)
+2. **Loads code dynamically** using the operating system's library loading mechanisms
+3. **Handles crashes gracefully** by converting hardware errors (segmentation faults) into manageable C++ exceptions
+4. **Provides instant debugging** with automatic crash analysis and source code correlation

+This approach offers **native performance** (no interpretation overhead) while maintaining **interactive safety** through sophisticated error recovery.
+The system demonstrates advanced techniques in dynamic compilation, runtime linking, assembly-level programming, and hardware exception handling - making it valuable both as a practical development tool and as a research platform for understanding low-level systems programming concepts.

 ## Table of Contents